1935 South Carolina Rural Electric Authority established in Columbia

 1974 Energy sales exceed 2,000,000,000 Kilowatt hours.

-1975 Central’s office moved to present location on Greystone Boulevard.
+1975 Central’s headquarters moved to Greystone Boulevard.

 1979 Energy sales exceed 3,000,000,000 Kilowatt hours